 Deadlines, homework, the dog, and procrastination are your coworkers now.
 Here are tools that help.

 Working from home has its perks and challenges.
 Add kids to the mix and your life might have more work/life balance than people who commute.
 But sometimes it feels like that balance is happening on a moving ball.
 You don’t have a boss to talk to about this.
 You’ll have to solve it yourself.
-Here are ten things that can help.
+Here are ten things every self-employed mom needs to help with that.

 Back to work after a baby?
-One of the great perks of self-employment is that you don’t have check your baby in somewhere for strangers to raise while you pine away at work.
+One of the great perks of being a self-employed mom is that you don’t have to check your baby in somewhere for strangers to raise while you pine away at work.
 Even so, don’t underestimate brain fog.
 You don’t get enough sleep.
 Your routine is new.
 The baby is new.
 It’s a real thing.
 Hundreds of babies have died from accidentally being left in a car.

 The Elepho eClip Baby Reminder clips to the car seat, monitors the temperature in the car, and alerts you if you walked away from your car with the baby in it.